contensis/contensis.github.io/docs-src/components/update-a-component.md

 ## Update description

 The component description provides summary information describing what the component is used for.
-It is displayed in the _Component Listing_ screen.
+It is displayed in the _Component listing_ screen.

 You can update the description in the _Details_ panel of the component.
 You will need to save and publish any changes for the component to be updated.